rsocket/rsocket/Protocol.md

 ## Introduction

+Key words used by this document conform to the meanings in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Terminology

 * __Frame__: A frame of data containing 1 or more headers chained together that contain data, control,